ChocolateApp/Chocolate/README.md

 It allows you to manage your media collection and organize it in a way that is easy to use and easy to search.<br>
 It's a free software.<br>

-## Note of the 08/10
-Don't worry, I'm actually working on the biggest update of Chocolate.
-You will be notified soon about that update.
-Thanks for your support ! ❤

 ### Built With

 Chocolate is actually made with this technology :